Journal Policies

 The Annual operates a double-anonymised peer-review system that safeguards

-the identities of both authors and reviewers.
+the identities of both Authors and Reviewers.
 This approach ensures that the identities

 in the review process.